iszczesniak/cpp/categories/index.md

 ## More specifics

+### Call expression

 A call expression of a function that returns:

 * by value is a prvalue,

 * by reference is a glvalue.

+### The lvalue-to-rvalue conversion

 Now the lvalue-to-rvalue conversion is now called this way for the historic reason, but it should be called the glvalue-to-prvalue conversion.

+The newest C++ (March, 2026) standard draft defines the glvalue-to-prvalue conversion as:

+> If T has a class type, the conversion copy-initializes the result
+> object from the glvalue.

+The results object mentioned above is the object that is the result of the prvalue materialization.

 ## Back to constructor elision